Who is it for?

 - Underwriting Assistant.

 You may also be interested in further study and Cass offers a wide variety of postgraduate finance and banking-related courses.
+Find out the types of positions our graduates have gone on to work in here.

 Course information and statistics